 You are responsible for engaging the services of a household service provider.

-Comcare strongly recommends that the household services provider is an accredited Australian Community Industry Alliance (ACIA) provider.
+Comcare strongly recommends that the household services provider is certified by the Australian Community Industry Alliance (ACIA).

 • replacement staff and carers will be available in times of sickness or absence at short notice